strategineer/personal-website/content/blog/2025-01-23/index.md

 Figuring out which spells an enemy spellcaster might have access to and would use in combat on the fly was challenging --- having tables that I could roll on to figure this out quickly would have made my life much easier.

-Trying to run combat evocatively, fairly and quickly without losing player interest while trying to figure out which spells enemy spellcasters were going to cast proved to be much more challenging than I was expecting.
+Trying to run combat evocatively, fairly, and quickly without losing player interest proved challenging, especially when figuring out which spells enemy spellcasters would cast.

 In emergencies, I would much rather roll on a random list of spells and pick a spell that might not be the perfect fit for a spellcaster to cast instead of slowing down combat to a crawl while I work my way through all the spells that the spellcaster might decide to cast in this moment.